Lokalized

 }

-Each placeholders object key is the name of the placeholder - books, in this example - and the value is an object with value and translations.
+Each placeholders object key is the name of the placeholder - books, in this example - and the value is an object.

 Here, the value of bookCount is evaluated against the specified cardinality rules and the result is placed into books.
 For example, if application code passes in 1 for bookCount, this matches CARDINALITY_ONE and book is the value of the books placeholder.
 If application code passes in a different value, CARDINALITY_OTHER is matched and books is used.

-Supported values for translations are Cardinality, Ordinality, and Gender types.
+Supported values for translations are Cardinality, Ordinality, Gender, GrammaticalCase, Definiteness, Classifier, Formality, Clusivity, Animacy, and Phonetic types.

-You may not mix language forms in the same translations object.
+In the simple format, you may not mix language forms in the same translations object.
 For example, it is illegal to specify both CARDINALITY_ONE and GENDER_MASCULINE.
+Use the selector-driven format when one placeholder depends on more than one agreement dimension.

 The placeholder structure is slightly different for cardinality ranges.
 A range property is introduced and requires both a start and end value.